Our Core Belief

-WHAT IT MEANS TO BE AN EDUCATED PERSON IN THE 21st CENTURY
+WHAT IT MEANS TO BE AN EDUCATED PERSON IN THE 21ST CENTURY

-At Darnall, students in K-8 engage in a challenging learning program that is tailored to their individual needs and is focused on equipping them for success in the 21st century.
+At Darnall, students in TK-8 engage in a challenging learning program that is tailored to their individual needs and is focused on equipping them for success in the 21st century.
 The Darnall curriculum and instructional programs emphasize core subjects in the timeless fundamentals such as reading, writing, mathematics, science, and social studies; learning skills required for lifelong, continuous learning; and communication skills necessary to interact with adults and children of all ages.

 Darnall also believes that the individualized and supported personalized learning educational program facilitates the development of self-direction and personal responsibility among its students.
-In these ways, Darnall will meet the objective of producing students who are self-motivated, competent, lifelong learners.
+In these ways, Darnall will meet the objective of forming students who are self-motivated, competent, lifelong learners.

 HOW LEARNING BEST OCCURS